AakankshaBaid/causal-inference-campaign-incrementality/campaign-incrementality github/README.md

 ## North Star Metric

-**Total incremental gross booking value versus break-even lift.** One number, because only one number supports a spend decision:
+**Total incremental gross booking value versus break-even lift:**

-- **Total** — participating properties *plus* the effect on their competitive set, carrying its own sign
+- **Total** — participating properties *plus* the effect of their competitive set, netted together
-- **Incremental** — against a modelled baseline of what would have happened anyway
+- **Incremental** — measured against a modelled baseline of what would have happened anyway
 - **Versus break-even** — a lift is only good news if it clears the cost required to produce it

-Current result: **+3.2% against a 3.9% break-even** — below the line, so the campaign destroyed a small amount of value.
+Current result: **+3.2% against a 3.9% break-even** — below the line, so the campaign eroded a little ROI.

 ---